siralam/LoopingViewPager/README.md

         super(context, itemList, isInfinite);
     }

-    //You should return the View (With data binded) to display in this method.
+    //This method will be triggered if the item View has not been inflated before.
     @Override
-    protected View getItemView(View convertView, int listPosition, ViewPager container) {
+    protected View inflateView() {
-        if (convertView == null) {
-            convertView = LayoutInflater.from(context).inflate(R.layout.item_pager, null);
+        return LayoutInflater.from(context).inflate(R.layout.item_pager, null);
-            container.addView(convertView);
     }

-        //Bind your view elements with data in itemList here.
+    //Bind your data with your item View here.
-        //You can also consider using a ViewHolder pattern.
-        //Below is just an example in the demo app. convertView.findViewById(R.id.image).setBackgroundColor(context.getResources().getColor(getBackgroundColor(listPosition)));
+    //Below is just an example in the demo app.
+    //You can assume convertView will not be null here.
+    //You may also consider using a ViewHolder pattern.
+    @Override
+    protected void bindView(View convertView, int listPosition) {
+        convertView.findViewById(R.id.image).setBackgroundColor(context.getResources().getColor(getBackgroundColor(listPosition)));
         TextView description = convertView.findViewById(R.id.description);
         description.setText(String.valueOf(itemList.get(listPosition)));

-        return convertView;
     }
 }
 ```